Remember that hot Latinas wine?

 I grew up in Mexico City, and was always intrigued (not really shocked back then) to see that people on TV didn’t look at all like most people I saw on a daily basis.
 I mean, even the maids were all like, well-coiffed, blond actresses!

-I dare you find a black actor or actress (yes, there are black people in Latin America;) an Indian (oh, yes, we have plenty) unless — of course — they are shown as objects of ridicule.
+I dare you find a Black actor or actress (yes, there are Black people in Latin America;) an Indigenous Mexican (oh, yes, we have plenty) unless – of course – they are shown as objects of ridicule.

 Want more?
 Take this promotional spot from Mexico’s media giant Grupo Televisa pretty much portraying Africans as a bunch of savages.
 Oh, did I mention Televisa is Univision’s partner, co-owner and provider of content?